Conducting an HR assessment

 Termination policies and process

-Make sure your policies list valid reasons for termination and that the steps involved are clear.
-It should include documentation, communication, and respect for the employee.
-Training for managers on handling terminations professionally and with care.
+Make sure your policies list valid reasons for termination the steps involved are clear and include documentation, communication, and respect for the employee.
+Offer training for managers on handling terminations professionally and with care.

 Resignation policies